 Mahalo to Aikahi Elementary School for the video.

 TEACHERS: If your school does not have a School Level Ambassador (SLA) to print Student Passwords to vote in the official WeVoteHawaii General Election, please see your Principal or Head of School and have him/her write to us using the Contact Us form under the About button.
 For Practice Voting, individual Student Passwords are not needed.

 DISTRICT-PRECINCT LOOKUP: District-Precinct Numbers are needed for both Practice and Official WVH voting.
 If this is the first time you are looking up the numbers, it is suggested that you read the instructions.
-DOE schools: If you click on the District-Precinct Lookup button and nothing happens (you see the spinning wheel), the DOE firewall is blocking access.
-The lookup works on your phone or device not connected to your school wifi/network.
-We notified the DOE to unblock the site.
+Until October 28, the Office of Elections will be doing maintenance ofthe system between 8:00 p.m. to midnight.
+You may use the alternate District-Precinct Lookup listed below.

 September 26-October 21